google/codeworld/web/help/GuideUnit2.md

 neon(c) = dark(bright(c))
 ~~~~~

-With these functions defined, you can use colors like `neon(Green)` or
+With these functions defined, you can use colors like `neon(green)` or
-`pastel(Yellow)`.
+`pastel(yellow)`.
 But it doesn't stop there: you can define functions with any
 type of value that you like: pictures, numbers, colors, text... you name it.

 Substitution